doximity/swift-style-guide/README.markdown

 - use camel case (not snake case)
 - use uppercase for types and protocols, lowercase for everything else
 - name functions and parameters based on role, not on type
-- strive to name functions in a way that reads like a sentence
 - name methods for their side effects
   - methods with side effects should start with a verb
   - methods with no side effects should start with a noun